naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/n2r_iclr25/README.md

 ```
 @inproceedings{n2r_iclr25,
 title = {Breaking Free from MMI: A New Frontier in Rationalization by Probing Input Utilization},
-author = {author = {Wei Liu and Zhiying Deng and Zhongyu Niu and Jun Wang and Haozhao Wang and Zhigang Zeng and Ruixuan Li}},
+author = {Wei Liu and Zhiying Deng and Zhongyu Niu and Jun Wang and Haozhao Wang and Zhigang Zeng and Ruixuan Li},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }